miker704/Strife/patches2.md

     - Changed the mapping of Server Messages to now all messages sent by a user in the span of 5 mins with now other user messaging in between will create a message with the users avatar and every follo uup message will just have the body and and timestamp of the left side of it the can be shown when hovering over it as well as a tool tip for it.
     - Added chat divider with date time stamp for each 24 hour period for server channel messages.
     - Changed scroll to bottom function to target and scroll to the bottom of the dm chat via dom querying instead of refs as the message list is no longer in the dm chat component.
+    - Changed scroll to bottom function to target and scroll to the bottom of the dm chat via dom querying instead of refs as the message list is no longer in the server chat component.

 ## Backend Changes